After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 Speaking to a reporter from Future TV, his political party's channel, Hariri denied that he was being held against his will.
 He said he plans to return to Lebanon "within days" to formally submit his resignation.

-But later in the interview, he plotted a new twist: He said he may be tempted stay in power after all.
+But later in the interview, he plotted a new twist: He said he may be tempted to stay in power after all.

 He might rescind his resignation, he said, if Hezbollah, the powerful Lebanese political group and militia funded by Iran, pulls out from conflicts in the region.